 - What kind of marketing investments are more likely to pay off?

-Give it Some Elbow Grease?
+Give it Some Elbow Grease

-It isn’t enough to just feed more money or time into your existing projects, especially if they aren’t performing well.
-That’s like flooring the accelerator when your vehicle is clearly stuck in the mud!
+It isn’t always enough to just dump more money or time into your current projects, especially if they aren’t performing well.
+That’s like flooring the accelerator when your car is stuck in the mud!

 If you’re lucky, a prospect will convert after several, meaningful encounters with your brand across multiple channels (email, social, SERP, mobile).
-But marketers are eager to “hack” the process.
+But marketers are eager to “hack” the process to gain a quick edge – time is money, after all.
 They want to know the shortcuts for turning prospects into leads, and leads into contracts, and that’s not necessarily a bad instinct.